beclab/velero/site/content/docs/main/api-types/restore.md

   scheduleName: my-scheduled-backup-name
   # ItemOperationTimeout specifies the time used to wait for
   # asynchronous BackupItemAction operations
-  # The default value is 4 hour.
+  # The default value is 1 hour.
-  itemOperationTimeout: 4h
+  itemOperationTimeout: 1h
-  # UploaderConfig specifies the configuration for the restore.
-  uploaderConfig:
-    # WriteSparseFiles is a flag to indicate whether write files sparsely or not
-    writeSparseFiles: true
-    # ParallelFilesDownload is the concurrency number setting for restore
-    parallelFilesDownload: 10
   # Array of namespaces to include in the restore.
 If unspecified, all namespaces are included.
   # Optional.
   includedNamespaces: